top of page

 Spot-check on intersectional gender inclusion for IM MENA-region

-HopeComms was contracted to conduct a spot-check on intersectional gender inclusion for Sida Civsam’s SPO (Strategic Partner Organization) Individuell Människohjälp, IM in the MENA-region, that is the country offices of Jordan and Palestine.
+HopeComms was contracted to conduct a spot-check on intersectional gender inclusion for Sida Civsam’s SPO (Strategic Partner Organization) Individuell Människohjälp (IM) in the MENA region, specifically the country offices in Jordan and Palestine.

-The work included an extensive desktop review of in total 63 strategic documents of IM Sweden, IM Jordan, and IM Palestine, including policies of IM Palestine’s partner organizations REFORM and Al-Marsad.
-A field visit was made in order to conduct individual interviews with the organizations, as well as focus group discussions (FGDs) with rightsholders from both the West Bank and the Gaza Strip.
+The work included an extensive desktop review of 63 strategic documents from IM Sweden, IM Jordan, and IM Palestine, including the policies of IM Palestine’s partner organizations, REFORM and Al-Marsad.
+A field visit was conducted to conduct individual interviews with the organizations and focus group discussions (FGDs) with rights holders from both the West Bank and the Gaza Strip.

-The final output was a report with recommendations moving forward, for Sida Civsam, IM Sweden, IM Jordan, IM Palestine, REFORM, and Al-Marsad, as well as a workshop with Sida and IM Sweden according to the participatory approach.
+The final output was a report with recommendations for Sida Civsam, IM Sweden, IM Jordan, IM Palestine, REFORM, and Al-Marsad, as well as a workshop with Sida and IM Sweden, conducted in accordance with the participatory approach.

 SIDA Says: